-The 2015 Survey of Online Learning by the Babson Survey Research Group shows that nearly six million students take at least one course online.
-Just over one-fourth (28%) of students in higher education are taking at least one online course.
-While the number of online learners has fallen slightly since 2011 (nearly 33%), more of the students are taking online courses at major, public non-profit universities.
+The most recent Survey of Online Learning by the Babson Survey Research Group shows that nearly six million students take at least one course online.
+Just over one-fourth (28%) of students in higher education are now taking at least one online course, with more and more students taking online courses at major, public non-profit universities.

 Students all over the world are taking online degree programs in an array of fields including business, information technology, engineering, healthcare, criminal justice, political science, and more.

-If you’re thinking about getting an online degree to enter a new career or to advance at your workplace, which online degree program should you choose?
+If you’re thinking about getting online degrees to enter a new career or to advance at your workplace, which online degree program should you choose?

-We based our selections on many different factors, including salary, employer demand for the degree, employment growth in fields relevant to the degree, interesting subject matter, and job satisfaction for jobs associated with the degree.
-We’ve included online master’s and bachelor’s degree programs and a couple of associate’s degree programs.
+We based our selections on many different factors, including salary, employer demand for the online degree, employment growth in fields relevant to the degree, interesting subject matter, and job satisfaction for jobs associated with the degree.
+We’ve included master’s and bachelor’s online degree programs and a couple of associate’s degree online programs.